esphome/esphome-docs/components/espnow.rst

 ``on_sent``
 ***********

 This automation will be triggered when a data package is Sent.
-You can get the package data via the "packet" variable. see :ref:`espnow-ESPNowPackage`.
+You can get the package data via the "packet" variable. see :ref:`espnow-espnowpackage`.
 The status flag will tell of it was success.
 When the package was not sent properly it will try to send it at a later moment again.
 It will try this for
 5 times then none of the package will be send until it received a new data package from that device.